 A solar system can be installed on pretty much any material, but the installation process and mounting equipment vary by roof type.
 For this reason, most solar contractors in New England won’t install on slate roofs.
 Thankfully, asphalt roofing shingles are the most common roofing option in Massachusetts, and this roof type is great for solar.
 Wood shingles, like cedar, are also found on many homes because of their durability, and solar companies commonly install on this material as well.

 Another roof type rising in popularity is the metal roof.
 These roofs make your home more energy-efficient because they reflect heat, which, in turn, decreases cooling costs and saves you money.
 The installation process isn’t as straightforward for these roofs as it is for roofs with shingles, so not many contractors will install solar panels on metal roofs.
 If you have a metal roof and are looking to add solar panels, send us a message.

 Last, there are rubber roofs.
 These are an eco-friendly choice because, like metal roofs, they reflect heat, which can curb energy needs.
-We have experience installing solar on these roofs, so we’re happy to help design and build a system for you whether you have a metal roof, a rubber roof, or a more traditional roof type.
+We have experience installing solar on these roofs, so we’re happy to help design and build a system for you whether you have a metal, rubber, or more traditional roof type.